Mission to Calcutta

 Can you recommend a place to stay at?
 Where did you stay?
 Do the Missionaries help with accommodation?

 MCs do not help with accommodations.
 I recommend you stay at the BMS Guesthouse.
 That is where I stay and will be happy to make a reservation there for you.
-Once you are there, it is your responsibility to pay the bill with the manager (Anu Kahn).
+Once you are there, it is your responsibility to pay the bill (in cash - Indian rupees) with the manager (Anu Kahn).

 Some of the nearest and cheapest places of accommodation are: